arne7777777/Coursera_GettingCleaningData/README.md

 https://www.coursera.org/course/getdata).
 It provides a tidy and summarized dataset with data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The original data is provided by the *Human Activity Recognition database* (please check [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for more details about this database.

 ## Files in the repository
-The repository contais the following files:
+The repository contains the following files:
 - README.md: this file
 - CodeBook.md: description of the tidy and summarized dataset
 - run_analysis.R: an R script that produces the tidy and summarized dataset